sainoe/ICS-testnet/join-testnet-tutorial.md

 Now that both consumer and provider nodes are running, we can bond it to be a validator on boths chain, by submitting the following transaction to the provider chain.

 ```
-# Get the validator node pubkey
 VAL_PUBKEY=$(interchain-security-pd tendermint show-validator --home $PROV_NODE_DIR)

-# Create the validator
 interchain-security-pd tx staking create-validator \
             --amount 1000000stake \
             --pubkey $VAL_PUBKEY \